Top 5 4th Quarter Trades of Pl - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, FCF US Quality ETF has a price-earnings ratio of 18.34 and a price-book ratio of 6.21.
+In terms of valuation, Vanguard ESG U.S. Stock ETF has a price-earnings ratio of 20.58 and a price-book ratio of 3.89.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.